HaxeFoundation/HaxeManual/md/manual/std-Array.md

 Arrays can be **iterated over** using a [for](expression-for.md) loop.
 However removing elements while iterating over an array is error prone (but just fine with a **List**).

 See [Array Declaration](expression-array-declaration.md) for array initialization.
 New arrays can also be created by [Array Comprehension](lf-array-comprehension.md).
-The [http://api.haxe.org/Array.html](Array API) has details about Array methods.
+The [Array API](http://api.haxe.org/Array.html) has details about Array methods.

 ---